mhowe0422/mhowe0422.github.io/_posts/2018-09-24-NextMeeting.md

 ### If you are interested in serving on the Zone 6 Council please contact Pat Friess (harleybabe54@hotmail.com) or Debra Bailey (dj0y@andrew.cmu.edu)

+# Coming Monday, October 22, 2018 at 6:30 PM
+## OCTOBER IS NATIONAL FIRE PREVENTION MONTH
+## Special Presentation by the Pittsburgh Bureau of Fire